 Regenerating keys and secrets

-If the individual restricted member access key or your program's programmatic signing secret are ever leaked publicly, you can reset/regenerate both in the Omny Studio UI and Management API.
+If the individual restricted member key or your program's programmatic signing secret are ever leaked publicly, you can reset/regenerate both in the Omny Studio UI and Management API.

-It is important to note that all previously generated access tokens will become invalid after regenerating either the access key or programmatic signing secret, especially users who subscribed to a restricted RSS feed will no longer be able to refresh their feed.
+It is important to note that all previously generated access tokens will become invalid after regenerating either the member key or programmatic signing secret, especially users who subscribed to a restricted RSS feed will no longer be able to refresh their feed.

 Managing restricted members